GoogolplexWT/Wartune/Theseus/Tower.md

 If multiple enemies are present, this skill will cause 1 random foe to receive a 1,5M heal.<br> *(In the main game something similar will happen, as well as all enemies taking significantly less DMG for the next turn.)*

+### Animation despawn bug
+An enemy's animation model doesn't disappear after defeat.
+Can be fixed by refreshing.

 # Boss per wave
 1. Krankor (Small Worm)
 2. Abyssal Beast (big/red worm)